+Here is where synchronicity and omens begin to sound alike.
 So, almost anything could be an omen.
 The list is practically endless.
 Omens can be unusual weather events like lightning and cloud shapes to encounters with birds, animals, and people; they are often subtle, like a stranger’s wink or that Déjà vu feeling.

 Omens can either be good or bad.
 It depends upon the observer’s point of view.
 For example, let’s say you saw a black cat.
 You say it felt like someone was walking on my grave.
 So, in this case, the black cat is a bad omen.
-I see the same black cat and say, an old friend will come to visit.
+I see the same black cat and say, an old friend will visit.
 Hence, for me, it is a good omen.
 But, because these signposts are metaphors, the meaning may not be straightforward.
 So, people seek help to unravel their meaning.

 What is Synchronicity